This post may contain affiliate links.

 What is the nightly cost if we include membership fees?

-When you consider our pro-rated membership dues of $166 for the 9 weeks, and add that to the $463 in total camping fees, that comes to a grand total of $629.
+When you consider our pro-rated membership dues of $166 for the nine weeks and add that to the $463 in total camping fees, that comes to a grand total of $629.
 This brings our average nightly camping fee for our California RV trip to just $9.98 per night.

 Pacific Dunes Ranch is part of the Thousand Trails Encore network, and located adjacent to some oceanside sand dunes by the California Coast

 Previous year averages and Thousand Trails-specific data